 Push Factors Key Ingredients Pull Factors Factors that push an individual / make an individual vulnerable to extremist messages.
 Lack of excitement; frustration.
 Lack of sense of achievement - seen as a significant "lack of purpose" / confidence in the future or life goals.
 Lack of an outlet for views.
 Gaps in knowledge or understanding of Islam (both young people and their parents).
 Sense of injustice.
-Actual or perceived humiliating experiences (including bullying or racial discrimination) as well as perceived humiliating experiences (including bullying or racial discrimination) as well as perceived humiliating experiences.
+Actual or perceived humiliating experiences (including bullying or racial discrimination) as well as perceived humiliating experiences.
 May be closely linked to a sense of injustice.
-Exclusion - lack of belonging to peer or community networks, associations etc. Teacher confidence In many cases, it will be the use of existing teaching skills and methods which may well be the most effective approach.
+Exclusion - lack of belonging to peer or community networks, associations etc. Below the line factors that are out of the scene of this study.
+Teacher confidence In many cases, it will be the use of existing teaching skills and methods which may well be the most effective approach.
 It has been found that staff who are more confident in their abilities tend to perform much better even though they have not received specialist training.
 Teaching attitudes and behaviours Willingness to admit you don't know.
 Acknowledging controversial issues exist.
 Awareness that you have a role to play.
 Willingness to turn to others for help when you don't know about something.
 Specific Knowledge Understanding other cultures and religions as well as alternative values and beliefs (whilst being careful to avoid "othering").
 Knowledge of an alternative values framework.
 Teaching practice / pedagogy Boosting critical thinking (seeing through propaganda, singular messages etc).
 Helping to see multiple perspectives.
 Using multiple resources / methods.
 Embedding or sustaining dialogue following specialist interventions.
 Enabling students to tackle different issues.
 Linking school work to the wider community.
 Drawing evidence from across the curriculum.
 Developing in young people a sense of multiple identities.
 Help young people become aware of, and comfortable with, multiple identity.
 Factors that draw young people into extremist messages.
 Charismatic / confident individuals (recruiters).
 Network / sense of belonging Broader community views that enable or do not oppose extremism.
 Persuasive, clear messages.
-Exploiting knowledge gaps.
+Exploiting knowledge gaps. of the scope of this study.
 Disaffection with wider societal issues.
 Disruptive home life.
 Other factors.
 Support from senior leaders.
 Pupil support processes.
 Sense of dignity and importance and loyalty.
 Exciting (non-teaching) activities.
 Sense of purpose in life.